The Copeland Fellowship

-Thanks to a generous gift from COB alumni Mark (pictured above) & Tracy Copeland, the two-year Copeland Diversity and Inclusion Fellowship will give you opportunities to add to your leadership knowledge and understanding of different world views.
+Thanks to a generous gift from COB alumni Mark and Tracy Copeland, the two-year Copeland Fellowship will provide opportunities to engage with students from various backgrounds, expand leadership knowledge and gain a competitive advantage in the global industry.

 What is required?

-*All activities are subject to the approval of the College’s Diversity and Inclusion Program Coordinator.
+*All activities are subject to the approval of the Copeland Fellowship Director.

 • Sharing of experiences and tagging the College of Business on the appropriate social media platforms